sirkhancision/XIVLauncherCLInstall/README.md

 # XIVLauncherCLInstall

-This is a POSIX shell script to install [XIVLauncher.Core](https://github.com/goatcorp/XIVLauncher.Core) in a Linux distribution (it aims at being distro agnostic, even though you'd have to edit a simple line of text in the script for that, I'll get to it).
+This is a shell script to install [XIVLauncher.Core](https://github.com/goatcorp/XIVLauncher.Core) in a Linux distribution (it aims at being distro agnostic, even though you'd have to edit a simple line of text in the script for that, I'll get to it).

 ## How to use this: